Ready. Set. Go.

 Many new and existing Johns Hopkins patients have the option to have a video appointment (telemedicine) with their provider, depending on their healthcare need.
 If you don't have a device to use for a video visit, you and your provider may decide that a telephone call will meet your needs.

 Learn more about video visits.

-The Children’s Center welcomes one healthy parent or guardian 24/7 for hospitalized and emergency department pediatric patients.
-Parents or guardians may rotate with a second parent or guardian once per day.
+The Children’s Center welcomes two healthy parents or guardians 24/7 for hospitalized and emergency department pediatric patients.
 For other visits, one healthy parent or guardian may accompany the patient.
 See our updated visitor policy.

 *New patients have not been previously seen by a provider at Johns Hopkins Children's Center.

 **Existing patients have been seen by us in the past.
 Existing patients must have a MyChart account to request an appointment online, or may otherwise need to call.
 You can enroll in MyChart to manage appointments, communicate with your provider, receive test results and request prescription renewals.

 Find A Pediatric Specialist

 Search our experts by specialty, disease, or condition